 I'd start to work these scamps up into more detailed solutions, consulting with the devs and creatives, still on paper, which I'd present during Sprint kick-off.
 Each design decision being matched again a user story.
 It was at this point that dev and design teams became fully involved, bringing their knowledge to bear and challenging and refining the proposed solution.
 When we had reached agreement the decisions were documented and the, now heavily annotated paper designs, were placed on the wall for instant reference.

-Once the Sprint had kicked off, and all team members knew what we we're aiming for.
+Once the Sprint had kicked off, with all team members agreeing to and knowing what and why our solution was going to be,.
 I'd take the agreed designs and start to wireframe every screen using OmniGraffle.
-This served two purposes, one it created a paper-trail so that any designer who came after me could follow the designs rationale when the wall posters were taken down and secondly it allowed more detailed annotations for team members who had questions if I was unavailable.
+This served two purposes, one it created a paper-trail so that any designer who came after me could follow the design rationale when the wall posters were taken down and secondly it allowed more detailed annotations for team members who had questions if I was unavailable.

-As development progressed I'd be less involved with the documentation, which would mainly be through updating the wall displays, and more involved with working with the Product Owner to on product grooming and go back over research.
-The project was demoed at regular intervals to the Product Owner, to ensure we were matching his vision, and the final piece was shown via web-ex to the global Stakeholders as you would expect in an Agile project.
+As development progressed I'd be less involved with the documentation, which would mainly be through updating rather than creating new, and I'd bemore involved with working with the Product Owner to on product grooming and go back over research.
+The project was demoed at regular intervals to the Product Owner, to ensure we were matching his/our vision, and the final piece was shown via web-ex to the global Stakeholders as you would expect in an Agile project.
 Every demo would illustrate the cross-device solutions and any known issues.
 When MVP had been satisfied, it would then be tested extensively for user feedback, which would then lead to refinement in bug-fixing sprints before going live.

 What would I change in retrospect?

 Not a thing.
 This was one of those projects that just ran like it was supposed to and the fact that we went from an empty room to delivering an entire global platform inside of 6 months is a major highlight of my career.